Life feels harder than it should

 • Make sense of the chaos.
 Untangle what’s anxiety, what’s sensory overload, and what’s just life, so you know what to respond to and what to release.

-• Build trust in your own way of parenting.
-Instead of fighting to meet some invisible “good mom” standard, we’ll create routines that actually work for your brain and family.
+• Build trust in your own way of being.
+Instead of fighting to meet some invisible standard, we’ll create routines that actually work for your brain.

 • Grow real self-compassion.
 The kind that lets you be gentler with yourself when you drop the ball, melt down, or need a break.